A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Related Works

 \subsection{Computing Power Network Architectures and Scheduling}

-The concept of the CPN has evolved from earlier paradigms like cloud, fog, and edge computing, with the primary goal of creating a unified network for ubiquitous computing resources.
+The CPN concept has evolved from earlier paradigms, such as cloud, fog, and edge computing, with the primary goal of creating a unified network for ubiquitous computing resources.
 Early research focused on defining the architecture and core features of CPNs, such as intent-driven operation, closed-loop autonomy, and elastic scheduling.
 Architectures have been proposed with both centralized control planes, which possess a global view for unified scheduling, and distributed schemes, where decisions are made locally by network nodes.

 A significant body of research in CPNs has concentrated on task scheduling \cite{xie2025priority}.
 The primary objectives have traditionally been to optimize QoS metrics.
-For instance, studies have focused on developing scheduling policies to minimize task completion delay and enhance reliability, often formulating the problem as a Continuous-Time Markov Decision Process (CMDP) and solving it with DRL techniques.
+For instance, studies have focused on developing scheduling policies to minimize task completion delay and enhance reliability, often formulating the problem as a Continuous-Time Markov Decision Process (CMDP) and solving it with DRL techniques \cite{ma2025optimizing}.
 Other works have explored task offloading in terminal-side CPNs or the joint selection of routing paths and computing nodes \cite{chen2024two}.

+Two other works also considered the collaboration between the CPN and the power grid.
+Wen et al. \cite{wen2026green}, \cite{wen2024spatiotemporal} proposed a spatiotemporal task scheduling scheme for CPNs, leveraging a customized DRL algorithm to optimize energy consumption and carbon emissions within CPNs.
+However, their work focuses solely on intra-domain optimization, treating energy supply as an exogenous input without involving power system dynamics.
+Zhong et al. \cite{zhong2024joint} integrated Electric Vehicles (EVs) into CPN and Power Distribution Network (PDN) coordination.
+They use EVs as dual carriers of energy storage and computing resources for task offloading.
+Nevertheless, their CPN scheduling is subordinate to cost minimization of EV-PDN synergy, lacking deep coupling with bulk power systems and carbon-aware optimization.
+In contrast, our TSCO framework emphasizes bidirectional coupling between CPN and bulk power systems, treating CPN as a flexible load to enhance grid stability and low-carbon operations.
+Table \ref{tab:cpn_scheduling_comparison} compares the approaches with ours.

 While some research considers energy consumption as a constraint or a secondary objective, the explicit, primary optimization of carbon emissions based on the real-time state of the power grid remains largely unexplored.
-Existing CPN scheduling literature typically treats the power grid as an external, static entity, overlooking the potential for dynamic, symbiotic interaction.